pigoz/pigoz/README.md

 I'm a software developer based in Italy.
 I like Ruby, TypeScript and functional programming.
-I'm a retired maintainer of [mpv](https://github.com/mpv-player/mpv) and now spend most of my free time trying to learn Japanese with really bad results.
+A retired maintainer of [mpv](https://github.com/mpv-player/mpv), I'm currently spending a lot of my free time trying to learn Japanese (with terrible results) and writing free software to automate and optimize language learning.

 chat: pigoz @ freenode
 ```ascii